Constraining the KRZ deformation parameters I: limits from supermassive black hole X-ray data: Discussion

 We note that the errors reported in \crefrange{t-fita}{t-fitc} and Fig.~\ref{f-contour} are only the statistical errors.
 Systematic errors, in particular those related to the theoretical model, are not included~\cite{Bambi:2020jpe}.
 However, most modeling uncertainties are quite under control and are expected to be subdominant for the quality of the data available today, where the statistical error is the main source of uncertainty.
-Our model assumes that the disk is infinitesimally thin, with the inner edge at the ISCO, and that there is no emission of radiation inside the ISCO.
+Our model assumes that the disk is infinitesimally thin, with the inner edge at the ISCO, and that there is no emission of radiation inside the ISCO\footnote{We note that there are attempts to construct more sophisticated models, where the accretion disk is obtained from GRMHD simulations and the corona and the illumination of the disk are calculated self-consistently; see, e.g., Refs.~\cite{Kinch:2016ipi,Kinch:2018ceh}.
+However, these models are not yet suitable to analyze data and can only simulate some spectra.}.
 The impact of the thickness of the disk was studied in Ref.~\cite{Tripathi:2021wap} for this dataset, with the conclusion that the infinitesimally thin disk approximation does not produce any significant bias in the estimate of the properties of the source.
 The material in the plunging region is expected to be fully ionized and therefore its reflection spectrum has no features: neglecting the radiation from the plunging region in the analysis of MCG--06--30--15 should not affect our measurements~\cite{Cardenas-Avendano:2020xtw}.
 The ionization parameter is constant over the whole disk in our analysis, while it would be natural to expect a non-vanishing ionization gradient.
 However, even the assumption of a constant ionization parameter should not affect our capability of constraining deformations from the Kerr solution~\cite{Abdikamalov:2021rty}.
 As of now, the impact of the returning radiation (the radiation emitted by the disk and returning to the disk because of the strong light bending near the black hole) is likely the less understood source of uncertainty, since there are only partial studies in the literature; see \cite{Riaz:2020zqb} and reference therein.

 XRS-based tests of GR in general, and the KRZ metric-based exploration in particular, are in early stages of development, with a lot of scope for the future.
 With the technique in general, significant progress is possible with MHD simulations of the BH neighborhood in non-GR backgrounds~\cite{Mizuno:2018lxz,Fromm:2021flr}, implementation of numerically evaluated BH solutions from modified theories of gravity, etc. With the KRZ metric in particular, it is possible to explore things like chaos~\cite{Destounis:2020kss,Destounis:2021mqv} as well as some BHs from modified theories of gravity that can be mapped to the KRZ metric~\cite{Konoplya:2020hyk}.